francoisschwarzentruber/openmusicwriter/README.md

 # openmusicwriter

 Open Musicwriter is a software to write music scores.
+It was developped between 2008 and 2013, but if somebody finds it useful, no problem to resume the development!
+The source code is stored on this repository.

 # videos